Nasri (musician): Success with Magic!

 While playing music with friend Mark Pellizzer (who played guitar for Justin Nozuka) in 2012, Nasri conceived of Magic!.
 Mark Pellizzer then recruited Alex Tanas on drums and Ben Spivak on bass.
 In 2013, Magic! released their highly successful debut single, "Rude", which peaked at number six on the Canadian Hot 100, topped the charts in the United States and the United Kingdom, and peaked within the top ten of the charts in Australia, New Zealand, Denmark, the Netherlands and Sweden.
 The band is signed to Sony Music Entertainment and partnered with Latium Entertainment in addition to RCA Records in the USA.

 Their debut album, Don't Kill the Magic, was released in 2014 and charted at number 5 in Canada and at number 6 in the U.S. Their follow-up, Primary Colours, was released in 2016 and third album Expectations in 2018.

 Personal life

 Since 2009, he has been linked romantically with the German singer Sandy Mölling.
 The two had met while working on the No Angels album Welcome to the Dance.
 He has a son called Noah with Mölling.
+Mölling and Atweh were married in 2020 during the COVID-19 pandemic.
+The family resides in Woodland Hills, Los Angeles.